 Transportation Demand Management is a new section as of December, 2003 and the main goal is to implement recommendations in the Transportation Plan that refer to reduced vehicle use and various strategies to do so.

 The Waste Management Division is responsible for the collection, processing and disposal of municipal solid waste generated from within the City of Peterborough.
-Programs provided include blue box collection, green waste collection, backyard composting, organics processing, compost sales, household hazardous waste processing and disposal, education, and promotion of environmental events.
+Programs provided include blue box collection, green waste collection, organics processing, household hazardous waste processing and disposal, education, and promotion of environmental events.
 The Division also operates the Peterborough County/City Waste Management Facility which includes the Landfill Site and Public Drop-off Depot, as well as the Pido Road Material Recycling Facility, the Household Hazardous Waste Facility, and the Harper Road Composting Facility.
 For further information, call 742-7777 ext.
 1657.